FedeClaudi/Term.jl/docs/src/basics/prompt.md

     As you can see [here](https://discourse.julialang.org/t/vscode-errors-with-user-input-readline/75097/4?u=fedeclaudi), `readlines`, which `AbstractPrompts` use to get the user's input, is a bit troublesome in VSCode.
 In VSCode, after the prompt gets printed you need to enter "space" (hit the space bar) and then enter and **after** that you can enter your actual replies.

 ## Prompt flavours
 There's a couple more ways you can use prompts like.
-One is to ensure you get an answer of the correct `Type`, using the immaginatively names `TypePrompt`:
+One is to ensure you get an answer of the correct `Type`, using the imaginatively names `TypePrompt`:

 ```@example prompt